 More Than An Idea

 The Tolerance Means Dialogues challenge the misconception that it’s impossible for people of good will to find common ground on the hardest issues.
-The Dialogues harness and amplify the insights of Millennials and members of Gen. Z, tomorrow’s leaders, who have grown up with unprecedented diversity—and a spirit of openness and inclusivity.
+The Dialogues harness and amplify the insights of Millennials and Gen Z—tomorrow’s leaders—who have come of age in an era of increasing diversity and a spirit of openness and inclusivity.
 Just look at the essays written by our scholarship winners.
 Tolerance, they urge, means moving beyond ambivalence and forging a path toward genuine respect.